lishen/end2end-all-conv/README.md

 ## Introduction
 This is the companion site for our manuscript - "End-to-end Training for Whole Image Breast Cancer Diagnosis using An All Convolutional Design" at XXX.

+For our entry in the DREAM2016 Digital Mammography challenge, see this [write-up](https://www.synapse.org/LiShenDMChallenge).

 ## Model downloads
 A few best models are available for downloading at this Google Drive [folder](https://drive.google.com/open?id=0B1PVLadG_dCKV2pZem5MTjc1cHc).
 Here is a table for individual downloads: